Sir John Wyndham1

 M, #117923, d.
 3 April 1742

 John Howe, 1st Lord Chedworth, Baron of Chedworth was the son of Rt.
 Hon.
-John Grubham Howe and Mary Baskerville.2 He married Dorothy Thynne, daughter of Henry Frederick Thynne and Dorothy Philips.1 He died on 3 April 1742.3 He was buried at Withington, Gloucestershire, England.3 His will (dated 14 February 1740/1) was probated on 24 May 1742.4
+John Grubham Howe and Mary Baskerville.2 He married Dorothy Thynne, daughter of Henry Frederick Thynne and Dorothy Philips.1 He died on 3 April 1742.3 He was buried at Withington, Gloucestershire, EnglandG.3 His will was proven (by probate) on 24 May 1742.4

 Children of John Howe, 1st Lord Chedworth, Baron of Chedworth and Dorothy Thynne